SocketMobile/capturesdk_flutter/docs/source/captureEventIds.rst

 CaptureEventIds.deviceManagerArrival
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A BLE device manager is ready to be used.
+A Bluetooth Low Energy device manager is ready to be used.

-The BLE device manager could initiate a BLE device discovery, or start the auto discovery if the device manager favorite property is not empty.
+The Bluetooth Low Energy device manager could initiate a Bluetooth Low Energy device discovery, or start the auto discovery if the device manager favorite property is not empty.

-If the BLE device manager is not open, then it won't try to discover or connect to BLE Socket Mobile devices such as D600 or S550.
+If the Bluetooth Low Energy device manager is not open, then it won't try to discover or connect to Bluetooth Low Energy Socket Mobile devices such as D600 or S550.

 Please refer to :ref:`Using Contactless Reader/Writer<usingcontactlessreaderwriterlabel>` for more information about connecting to Socket Mobile Contactless Reader/Writer devices.